How Leopoldo Security-Tests Every Plugin Before Release

 Plugins that execute shell commands, access network resources, or modify system files need particular scrutiny.
 Even well-intentioned code can introduce vulnerabilities through unsafe patterns.

-As plugins update automatically, every new version is a potential vector.
+As plugins receive updates, every new version is a potential vector.
 A compromised update could affect every user simultaneously.
 This makes update-time security testing critical.

 **Semgrep scanning** for known vulnerability patterns, unsafe code constructs, and suspicious instructions.
 Custom rulesets are tuned specifically for Claude Code plugin structures.